-NOTICE IS HEREBY GIVEN that the Twenty-First Annual General Meeting of shareholders of the Company will be held at Meranti Room, Level 2, Park Avenue Hotel, E-1, Jalan Indah 2, Taman Sejati Indah, 08000 Sungai Petani, Kedah on Thursday, 26 May 2016 at 11:00 a.m. to transact the following business:
+NOTICE IS HEREBY GIVEN that the Twentieth Annual General Meeting of shareholders of the Company will be held at Meranti Room, Level 2, Park Avenue Hotel, E-1, Jalan Indah 2, Taman Sejati Indah, 08000 Sungai Petani, Kedah on Thursday, 25 June 2015 at 11:00 a.m. to transact the following business :

-- To receive the Audited Financial Statements for the year ended 31 December 2015 and the Reports of Directors and Auditors thereon. - 2.
-To approve a final single tier dividend of 9 sen per ordinary share for the year ended 31 December 2015.

-- 3. To re-appoint the following Directors who retire in accordance with Section 129 of the Companies Act, 1965:- - (a) Dato' Ang Poon Chuan - (b) Dato' Paduka Syed Mansor Bin Syed Kassim Barakbah

-Ordinary Resolution 2 Ordinary Resolution 3

-- To re-elect the following Directors who retire in accordance with Article 63 of the Companies Act, 1965:-
+- 1. To receive the Audited Financial Statements for the year ended 31 December 2014 and the Reports of Directors and Auditors thereon. - 2.
+To approve a final single tier dividend of 4 sen per ordinary share for the year ended 31 December 2014.
+Ordinary Resolution 1 - 3.
+To re-appoint the following Directors who retire in accordance with Section 129 of the Companies Act, 1965 :- - (a) Dato' Ang Poon Chuan (b) Dato' Paduka Syed Mansor Bin Syed Kassim Barakbah Ordinary Resolution 3 - 4.
+To re-elect Dato' Ang Poon Khim who retires in accordance with Article 65 of the Companies Articles of Ordinary Resolution 4 Association. - 5.
+To re-elect Datuk Ang Poon Seong who retires in accordance with Article 63 of the Companies Articles of Ordinary Resolution 5 Association. - 6.
+To approve Directors' Fees of RM30,000/- each for the year ended 31 December 2014.
+Ordinary Resolution 6 - 7.
+To re-appoint Messrs KPMG as Auditors of the Company and to authorise the Directors to fix their Ordinary Resolution 7 remuneration

-- (a) Mr Chow Hon Piew

-- (b) Mr Kang Pang Kiang

-Ordinary Resolution 4 Ordinary Resolution 5

-- 5. To approve Directors' Fees of RM30,000/- each for the year ended 31 December 2015. - Ordinary Resolution 6 - 6.
-To re-appoint Messrs KPMG as Auditors of the Company and to authorise the Directors to fix their remuneration

-AS SPECIAL BUSINESS, to consider and if thought fit, to pass with or without any modification, the following Resolutions:-
+AS SPECIAL BUSINESS, to consider and if thought fit, to pass with or without any modification, the following Resolutions :-

-7. Power to Issue Shares Pursuant to Section 132D of the Companies Act, 1965
+8. Power to Issue Shares Pursuant to Section 132D of the Companies Act, 1965

-"THAT pursuant to Section 132D of the Companies Act, 1965 and subject to the approval of the relevant authorities, the Directors be and are hereby empowered to issue shares in the Company from time to time and upon such terms and conditions and for such purposes as the Directors may deem fit provided that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the total issued share capital of the Company for the time being and that the Directors be and are also empowered to obtain the approval for the listing of and quotation for the additional shares so issued on the Bursa Malaysia Securities Berhad and that such authority shall continue in force until the conclusion of the Annual General Meeting commencing next after the date on which the next AGM after that date is required by law to be held whichever is earlier; but any approval may be previously revoked or varied by the Company in general meeting."
+"THAT pursuant to Section 132D of the Companies Act, 1965 ("the Act") and subject to the approval of the relevant authorities, the Directors be and are hereby empowered to issue shares in the Company from time to time and upon such terms and conditions and for such purposes as the Directors may deem fit provided that the aggregate number of shares issued pursuant to this resolution does not exceed 10% of the total issued share capital of the Company for the time being and that the Directors be and are also empowered to obtain the approval for the listing of and quotation for the additional shares so issued on the Bursa Malaysia Securities Berhad ("Bursa Securities") and that such authority shall continue in force until the conclusion of the Annual General Meeting ("AGM") commencing next after the date on which the next AGM after that date is required by law to be held whichever is earlier; but any approval may be previously revoked or varied by the Company in general meeting."

-8. Proposed Authority to Buy Back Its Own Shares by the Company
+9. Proposed Authority to Buy Back Its Own Shares by the Company

-"THAT subject to the Companies Act, 1965 ("the Act"), rules, regulations and orders made pursuant to the Act, provisions of the Company's Memorandum and Articles of Association and the requirements of the Bursa Malaysia Securities Berhad ("Bursa Securities") and any other relevant authorities, the Directors of the Company be hereby unconditionally and generally authorised to make purchases of ordinary shares of RM1.00 each in the Company's issued and paid-up capital through the Bursa Securities at anytime and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion deem fit, subject to the following:- the maximum number of ordinary shares which may be purchased and/or held by the Company shall be ten per centum (10%) of the issued and paid-up ordinary share capital of the Company for the time being ("TGI Shares"); Ordinary Resolution 9
+"THAT subject to the Companies Act, 1965 ("the Act"), rules, regulations and orders made pursuant to the Act, provisions of the Company's Memorandum and Articles of Association and the requirements of the Bursa Malaysia Securities Berhad ("Bursa Securities") and any other relevant authorities, the Directors of the Company be hereby unconditionally and generally authorised to make purchases of ordinary shares of RM1.00 each in the Company's issued and paid-up capital through the Bursa Securities at anytime and upon such terms and conditions and for such purposes as the Directors may, in their absolute discretion deem fit, subject to the following :-